yamachang/academic-YC/content/home/Pubs.md

 <h3>Manuscripts Under Review</h3>

 Galfalvy, H., Szücs, A., **Chang, Y.**, Buerke, M., & Szanto, K. (R & R).
-Long-term suicidal ideation profiles in late-life depression and their association with suicide attempt or death by suicide. *Journal of Clinical Psychiatry*.
+Long-term suicidal ideation profiles in late-life depression and their association with suicide attempt or death by suicide.

+**Chang, Y.**, Buerke, M., Galfalvy, H., & Szanto, K. (Under Review).
+Childhood Trauma is Associated with Early-Onset but not Late-Onset Suicidal Behavior in Late-Life Depression.

 **Chang, Y.**, Jackman, K., Dworkin, J., Singh, A., LeBlanc, A., & Bockting, W. (Under Review).
 Childhood Gender Nonconformity and Identity Development among a Diverse Transgender Community Sample in the United States.

 Paine, E., Barucco, R., **Chang, Y.**, Navalta, T., Ehrhardt, A., & Bockting, W. (Under Review).
-“Too Much Trouble”: Transgender and Nonbinary People’s Experiences of Stigma, Discrimination, and Affirmation in the Workplace. *Work and Occupations*.
+“Too Much Trouble”: Transgender and Nonbinary People’s Experiences of Stigma, Discrimination, and Affirmation in the Workplace.